mrzero0nol/Farqon-VisionAI-/README.md

 1. Go to the [Google Cloud Console](https://console.cloud.google.com/).
 2. Select your project.
 3. Navigate to "IAM & Admin" > "Quotas".
-4. Filter for the "Generative Language API" (or the specific API used by the Gemini model, e.g., "Vertex AI API" if using Vertex AI endpoints).
+4. Filter for the relevant APIs:
+    *   "Generative Language API" (or the specific API used by the Gemini model, e.g., "Vertex AI API" if using Vertex AI endpoints).
+    *   "Custom Search API" if you are using the internet search tool.
 5. Review your current usage and limits.
 Common quotas include requests per minute.

 ### Requesting a Quota Increase